|Cortex Index||Next Article|

 |Start the current workflow running and abort a running job.|

 Use the Config button to determine whether messages, warnings, errors should be written to a log file and determine the path of that log file.

 The console shows messages.
 Configuration options let you choose which severity of messages to see, from:

 The toolbox contains all the tools you can drag onto the workflow canvas divided into the categories: Input, Process, and Output.

 The input category has tools to load data from:

 - Databases - currently, Microsoft SQL Server is supported.
-If you would like another database connector, please let us know by contacting our support team and we will introduce additional connectors according to demand.
+If you would like another database connector, please visit our Product Ideas Portal to add it as an idea.